List of international trips made by Madeleine Albright as United States Secretary of State

-This is a list of international visits undertaken by Madeleine Albright (in office 1997–2001) while serving as the United States Secretary of State.
+This is a list of international visits undertaken by Madeleine Albright (in office 1997–2001) while serving as the 64th United States secretary of state.
 The list includes both private travel and official state visits.
-The list includes only foreign travel which the Secretary of State made during her tenure in the position.
+The list includes only foreign travel which she made during her tenure in the position.

 Summary

-The number of visits per country where Secretary Albright traveled are:
+The number of visits per country or territory where Secretary Albright traveled are: